DoktorMike/dockerfiles/README.md

-# r-bookdown-dev
+# Docker files for useful containers for me
-This is a repository for a Docker container for developing books using the R Bookdown package!
+This is a repository for a Docker containers

+Dockefiles:
+  - `r-bookdown-dev`: for building Rmd vignettes with knitr or rmarkdown and bookdown